cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/UrbanObservatorySolarSensorAgent/README.md

 * solar_sensor_query.py: This script queries the KG and visualises the solar data using the Digital Twin Visualisation Framework ([DTVF]).
 To interact with the [TheWorldAvatar] (TWA) code base (mainly) written in Java, the [py4jps] Python wrapper is used.

-Note : Running any python file available here will require the use of the agent folder.
+Note : Running any python file available here will require the change of directory to the <root> folder named RenewableEnergyAgents and the use of the agent folder called UrbanObservatorySolarSensorAgent.
 For example, to run solar_sensor_instantiation.py use the following command:
         python -m UrbanObservatorySolarSensorAgent.solar_sensor_instantiation